lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 # IANA Considerations {#sec-iana}
+IANA is requested to assign an object identifier (OID) for the module identifier (TBDMOD) with a Description of "id-mod-composite-mldsa-2025".
+The OID for the module should be allocated in the "SMI Security for PKIX Module Identifier" registry (1.3.6.1.5.5.7.0).

-IANA is requested to allocate a value from the "SMI Security for PKIX Module Identifier" registry [RFC7299] for the included ASN.1 module, and allocate values from "SMI Security for PKIX Algorithms" to identify the eighteen algorithms defined within.
+IANA is also requested to allocate values from the "SMI Security for PKIX Algorithms" registry (1.3.6.1.5.5.7.6) to identify the eighteen algorithms defined within.

 ##  Object Identifier Allocations
-EDNOTE to IANA: OIDs will need to be replaced in both the ASN.1 module and in {{tab-hash-sig-algs}}.
+EDNOTE to IANA: OIDs will need to be replaced in both the ASN.1 module and in {{alg-parms}}.

 ###  Module Registration